4d/docs/docs/REST/authUsers.md

 You can log in a user to your application by passing the user's name and password to `$directory/login`.
 Once logged in, you can retrieve the user's name by using [$directory/currentUser](#$directory/currentUser) and can find out if he/she belongs to a specific group by using `$directory/currentUserBelongsTo`.
 To log out the current user, call `$directory/logout`.

-For more information about your solution's directory, refer to the section in the Solution Explorer chapter.

 ## $directory/currentUser